Nandita Banna: Modelling

 Prior to participating in Miss Universe Singapore 2021, Banna was a model and was featured in the December 2020/January 2021 issue of Vogue Singapore, and in March 2021 issue as well.
 As of 2021, she is signed under a modelling agency known as Misc Management Agency.

 Pageantry

 Miss Universe Singapore 2021

 Banna was one of the eight finalists for Miss Universe Singapore 2021.
-Due to the Covid-19 pandemic, national director and former Miss Universe Singapore 2011, Valerie Lim crowned Banna on 17 September, taking over the crown from the outgoing titleholder Bernadette Belle Ong.
+Due to the COVID-19 pandemic, national director and former Miss Universe Singapore 2011, Valerie Lim crowned Banna on 17 September, taking over the crown from the outgoing titleholder Bernadette Belle Ong.

 Miss Universe 2021

 Banna travelled to Israel on 28 November to compete at the 70th Miss Universe pageant in Eilat, Israel.
-During the competition, she became close with Miss Universe Philippines Beatrice Gomez, her roommate and Miss Universe Vietnam Nguyễn Huỳnh Kim Duyên.

 On 13 December 2021, she placed in the Top 16, breaking the 34-year drought of Singapore in the semi-finals.
-Despite missing out on the next round of competition, Banna and Kim Duyên gave their support to Bea who finishes in the Top 5.